benisrael29/cluster-setup/README.md

 ## Remote Kubernetes Administration

-After setting up SSH access, you can administer your Kubernetes cluster remotely from your personal PC:
+After setting up SSH access, you can administer your Kubernetes cluster remotely from your personal PC (on the same local network):

 1. Install kubectl on your personal PC